Aloha! Thanks so much for stopping by my blog ^_^

 - Recipes!
 All the good kind local dishes we grew up eating ^_^

 - Hotel/lodging guides.
 The hotels in Hawaii are incredible and so unique.
-I’ve been lucky enough to have stayed at most of them.
-We’ll look at the pro/cons, insider tidbits, etc of each hotel.
+We'll look at the pro/cons, insider tidbits, etc of each hotel.

 - Eating guides.
 I'll organize these guides by: neighborhoods, islands, and specific food cravings.
 Let me know if you have other ideas.